singhay/singhay.github.io/_posts/2022-08-18-data-shift.md

 5. **WMT News Crawl**: collection of news articles timestamped with year of publication from 2007 - 2021.
 6. **arXiv**: highly granular timestamped collection of scientific abstracts along with metadata on various domains like physics, maths and computer science.

-### CV datasets
+## CV datasets

 Similar to NLP, in and out-domain datasets can be easily created by training on dataset from one domain and applying on other.
 Note that for iWildCam and FMoW in WILDS, [recent work](https://openreview.net/forum?id=9vxOrkNTs1x) has found 1) weak correlations between validation and test set 2) high correlation between some domains 3) baselines being sensitive to hyper-parameters 4) cross-validation is crucial when working with these datasets.

-For example, one can train on [Landscape Pictures](https://www.kaggle.com/arnaud58/landscape-pictures) and [IEEE Signal Processing Society Camera Model Identification](https://www.kaggle.com/c/sp-society-camera-model-identification)
+Other datasets exists suchs as [Landscape Pictures](https://www.kaggle.com/arnaud58/landscape-pictures) and [IEEE Signal Processing Society Camera Model Identification](https://www.kaggle.com/c/sp-society-camera-model-identification)

 For simulating semantic and subpopulation drift, one can use CIFAR-10 or ImageNet to hold-out some of the child classes e.g. hold out trucks while train on cars, both come in automobile category or hold out horse and train on deer.